-The family of an Ivy League student who died after drinking a highly caffeinated Charged Lemonade that was sold by Panera Bread has won a lawsuit against the US bakery chain, says their lawyer.
-Sarah Katz, who had a heart condition, went into cardiac arrest hours after drinking the beverage from a Panera Bread in Philadelphia in September 2022.
+We won that case,” the lawyer said of the case brought by the family of an Ivy League student who died from drinking a highly caffeinated Charged Lemonade sold by US bakery chain Panera Bread.
+Sarah Katz, who had a heart condition, suffered cardiac arrest hours after drinking the beverage from a Panera Bread in Philadelphia last September 2022.

 Panera Bread